bufbuild/protobuf-es/packages/protobuf-bench/README.md

-Message fixtures are populated deterministically from their schema by `src/fixtures.ts` (a seeded PRNG walks the descriptor and fills every field), so adding a fixture is just adding a message to the proto and one `messageCases(…)` line in `corpus.ts`.
+Message fixtures are populated deterministically from their schema by `src/fixtures.ts` (a seeded PRNG walks the descriptor and fills every field), so adding a fixture is just adding a message to the proto and one `messageCases(...)` line in `corpus.ts`.
 To change the schema, edit `proto/bench/v1/bench.proto` and
 regenerate: